-Whilst decisions relating to the Certification procedure must be impartial, they must be taken by informed, skilled, experienced professionals who are proposed as assessors or inspectors by the National Competent Authorities or National Supervisory Authorities, respectively, or by the EDQM (for EDQM staff who undertake the roles of assessors or inspectors).
+All decisions relating to the Certification procedure must be impartial and must be taken by informed, skilled, experienced professionals who are proposed as assessors or inspectors by their relevant authority or by the EDQM Certification Department (DCEP), as defined in Terms of Reference of the Certification of Suitability (CEP) Procedure (Annex 1 of Rules of Procedure of the European Pharmacopoeia Commission.
 Resolution AP-CSP (07) 1 establishes that assessors that examine applications for a CEP are persons without direct or indirect interests that may compromise the protection of the confidential trade information they have access to.
-This applies equally to inspectors participating in the inspections of related manufacturing sites as well as to any person participating in the Certification Procedure.
+This applies equally to inspectors participating in the inspections of related manufacturing sites as well as to any person participating in the Certification Procedure, including the Steering Committee (SC) members and other ad-hoc experts.
 Some of these experts may have had previous connections with the pharmaceutical or associated industries and/or other commercial organisations whose business may be related to the Certification procedure and hence this may have (or be seen to have) an impact on their impartiality.